Welcome to Upstate Aikido. Now Open in Anderson SC!

 The origin of the above information is from the United State Aikido Federation (of which Upstate Aikido is a member)

-Aikido is a martial art, and there are great benifits to studying martial arts in general.
+Aikido is a martial art, and there are great benefits to studying martial arts in general.
 But there are many reasons to study this particular martial art other than just self defense.

 Yoga Icon